ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 We click the "Create function" button on the top right and select "Author from scratch" in the upper panel.
 Furthermore, we name the function "ent", set the runtime to "Go 1.x", and click the "Create function" button at the bottom.
-We should then find ourselves viewing the landing page of our "ent" function:a
+We should then find ourselves viewing the landing page of our "ent" function:

 <div style={{textAlign: 'center'}}>
   <img alt="Screenshot of AWS Lambda landing page listing functions" src="https://entgo.io/images/assets/appsync/function-overview.png" />
-  <p style={{fontSize: 12}}>AWS Lambda function overview of Ent function.</p>
+  <p style={{fontSize: 12}}>AWS Lambda function overview of the Ent function.</p>
 </div>

-Before reviewing the Go code and uploading the compiled Go code, we need to adjust some default settings of the function.
+Before reviewing the Go code and uploading the compiled binary, we need to adjust some default settings of the "ent" function.
 First, we change the default handler name from `hello` to `main`, which equals the filename of the compiled Go binary:

 <div style={{textAlign: 'center'}}>